 “Addressing this demand will require holistic architectures that connect vast numbers of fast computing nodes over intelligent networking fabrics to form a giant datacenter-scale compute engine.

 Huang is confident that when complete, the acquisition will be immediately accretive to NVIDIA's non-GAAP gross margin, non-GAAP earnings per share and free cash flow.

-“We’re excited to unite NVIDIA’s accelerated computing platform with Mellanox’s world-renowned accelerated networking platform under one roof to create next-generation data centre-scale computing solutions,” says Huang.
+“We're excited to unite NVIDIA's accelerated computing platform with Mellanox's world-renowned accelerated networking platform under one roof to create next-generation data center-scale computing solutions,” says Huang.

-Huang expects the data centre of the future will be built as giant compute engines with tens of thousands of compute nodes, designed holistically with their interconnects for optimal performance.
-NVIDIA hopes to use its acquisition of Mellanox to optimise data centre-scale workloads across the entire computing, networking and storage stack to achieve higher performance, greater utilization and lower operating cost for customers.
+Huang expects the data center of the future will be built as giant compute engines with tens of thousands of compute nodes, designed holistically with their interconnects for optimal performance.
+NVIDIA hopes to use its acquisition of Mellanox to optimise data center-scale workloads across the entire computing, networking and storage stack to achieve higher performance, greater utilization and lower operating cost for customers.

 Fittingly, the companies have a long history of collaboration and joint innovation, reflected in their recent contributions in building the world's two fastest supercomputers, Sierra and Summit, operated by the U.S. Department of Energy

 “We share the same vision for accelerated computing as NVIDIA,” says Mellanox CEO and founder Eyal Waldman.

 “Combining our two companies comes as a natural extension of our longstanding partnership and is a great fit given our common performance-driven cultures.
 This combination will foster the creation of powerful technology and fantastic opportunities for our people.